cosmos/cosmos-sdk/UPGRADING.md

 ###### Migration Process

-The migration process allows an auth BaseAccount to migrate to any kind of x/accounts supported acocunt type, here we will show how to migrate from a legacy x/auth `BaseAccount` to a `x/accounts` `BaseAccount`
+The migration process allows an auth BaseAccount to migrate to any kind of x/accounts supported account type, here we will show how to migrate from a legacy x/auth `BaseAccount` to a `x/accounts` `BaseAccount`

 ####### Migrating to x/accounts/defaults/base